 Create a long-term strategy

-Now that you have established why your customers buy from you and what they would like to read in your newsletters, you need to think how you can create a consistent long-term e-mail marketing strategy around it.
+Now that you have established why your customers buy from you and what they would like to read in your newsletters, you need to think about how you can create a consistent long-term e-mail marketing strategy around it.
 After all, you aim for long-term communication with your clients, not a one-off email.

 |My business||What do my customers what to read?||How can I create a recurrent e-mail marketing strategy around it?||Titles of newsletters in the series|